Jury picked for trial of woman charged in activist's death

-Suffolk jury picked for trial of woman charged in anti-gang activist's death
+Suffolk jury picked for trial of woman charged in Evelyn Rodriguez's death

 A jury of seven women and five men will decide the fate of a Patchogue woman accused of running over and killing anti-gang activist Evelyn Rodriguez after a heated confrontation about a Brentwood memorial for the victim's slain daughter.